 What to do and what to visit in Ho Chi Minh City in 2 days?

-We will combine our suggestions of activities, according to your tastes, so you can have an unforgettable trip in 2 days in Ho Chi Minh City, former Saigon, the most dynamic city in the country.
+We will combine our suggestions of activities, according to your tastes, so you can have an unforgettable trip over 2 days in Ho Chi Minh City, formerly Saigon, the most dynamic city in the country.
 From historical and contemporary museums, colonial vestiges, to shopping at the local market, or artistic shows...
-Everything is on the program to make every moment of your 48 hours unique in the pearl of the Far East.
+Everything is on the programme to make every moment of your 48 hours unique in the pearl of the Far East.

 Saigon day 1: walk in the central district